Hockey’s built on speed, chaos, and grit. That’s exactly why we love it.

 Here’s how the levels break down:

-• A8 – A9: Maximum cut resistance designed for serious hazards, like industrial-grade safety gear or Titan BattleGear’s Titanotex™ fabric.
+• A8 – A9: The maximum cut resistance.
+This level is designed for serious hazards, like industrial-grade safety gear or Titan BattleGear’s Titanotex™ fabric.

 The science backs it up